 Texas is dominating the tech sector currently.
 Last year, the state was dubbed the top state for tech professionals and businesses to do business, and Austin was ranked the number one city for tech professionals.

-With a vibrant music and nightlife scene, considerably lower cost of living, and as one of the most LGBTQ inclusive cities in the U.S., Austin has become a magnet for young professionals.
+With a vibrant music and nightlife scene, considerably lower cost of living, and as one of the most LGBTQIA+ inclusive cities in the U.S., Austin has become a magnet for young professionals.
 It’s one of the country’s fastest-growing major metros and it’s anticipated that it will continue to be one of the best cities for tech jobs in the future.

 Average Salary for Software Developers: $84,242

-One of Boston’s biggest boons is that it’s home to exceptional talent, with one of the most educated and diverse workforces in the country.
-Its small town feel and rich history makes it a great alternative to big, crowded tech cities elsewhere.
+One of Boston’s biggest benefits is that it’s home to exceptional talent, with one of the most educated and diverse workforces in the country.
+It has a small town feel and a rich history, making it a great alternative to big, crowded tech cities elsewhere.

 Average Salary for Software Developers: $83,123

-Chicago hasn’t seen the same explosive growth as places like Austin, but it is one of the largest IT employers in the United States (8th behind New York City and San Francisco), and it continues to see steady growth in the tech sector.
+Chicago hasn’t seen the same explosive growth as places like Austin, but it is one of the largest IT employers in the United States (8th behind New York City and San Francisco).
+It continues to see steady growth in the tech sector.

 Known for its architecture, pizza, and baseball, Chicago is an eclectic city that offers a more affordable cost of living than its East and West Coast counterparts, as well as job stability.
 While tech isn’t the primary industry in Chicago, the city is diversified and has adapted to tech growth in such a way that there are plenty of tech positions and opportunities across all sectors.